PratimaGurav/vegans-journal/README.md

 ### Introduction

-Vegan's Journal is a full-stack application biult using mainly the Django full-stack web framework.
+Vegan's Journal is a full-stack application built using mainly the Django full-stack web framework.
 The purpose of the site is to create a community allowing users to connect and spread knowledge about Vegan.
 All visitors can read the blogs posted on the site by different users.
 The application provides a login mechanism where users can register themselves.
 Logged in users can like, comment and add new post or category of their choice.
 Comments would be approved by site admin to avoid objectional content being posted.
 Additionally it allows users to edit and delete their own post.

 ### Audience
-The site is targetted to people of all age groups who aspire to be vegan and willing to know more about veganism.
+The site is targetted to people of all age groups who aspire to be vegan and are willing to know more about veganism.

 ### User stories
 - Agile methodology was used to create user stories.